Pirates vs. Diamondbacks: Betting Trends, Records ATS, Home/Road Splits

 Pirates vs. Diamondbacks: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Lourdes Gurriel Jr. and the Arizona Diamondbacks will take the field at PNC Park against the Pittsburgh Pirates and Bryan Reynolds on Friday.
+Andrew McCutchen and the Pittsburgh Pirates will take the field against the Arizona Diamondbacks and Lourdes Gurriel Jr. on Saturday at 4:05 PM ET, at PNC Park.

-The Diamondbacks are the favorite in this one, at -190, while the underdog Pirates have +155 odds to upset.
-The total for the contest has been set at 7.5 runs.
+The Diamondbacks have been listed as +110 moneyline underdogs in this matchup with the favored Pirates (-135).
+The matchup's total is set at 8.5 runs.

 Rep your team with officially licensed Pirates gear!
 Head to Fanatics to find jerseys, shirts, and much more.